Time: 13:45 - 15:15

 By the end of this course you should be able to...

-- Perform a great variety of Asanas correctly and independently
+- Perform a great variety of asana correctly and independently

-- Choose Iyengar props (including the new 'feet-up') independently to improve your postures
+- Choose suitable props to support and supplement your postures

 What level is the course and do I need any particular skills?